 CRISPR’s list of potential benefits is a long one.
 But the technology also brings with it a number of limitations.

-Possible unintended effects and all the unknown variables are some of the drawbacks to this new technology, while new ethical questions and controversies are also emerging as human trials near.
+Possible unintended effects and all the unknown variables are some of the drawbacks to this new technology, while ethical questions and controversies are also emerging.

 When using CRISPR for human therapies, safety is the biggest issue.
 As with any new form of technology, researchers are unsure of the entire range of CRISPR’s effects.